School Session 2022-2023

-Due to COVID-19 (Coronavirus) Inverclyde Council has changed the way in which children register for primary school.
+Inverclyde Council has changed the way in which children register for primary school.
 This process will now be undertaken by completing an online application form which can be found in the related links section on the right hand side of this page.
-Please note that applications cannot be submitted before 11 January 2021.
+Please note that applications cannot be submitted before 10 January 2022.

 It’s vitally important that parents follow the online registration process to register their child for a Primary 1 place in an Inverclyde school.
 Prior to completing the P1 registration form, it is recommended that you read the Sending Your Child to School booklet which is available in the documents section.

-Children who reach the age of five years between 1 March 2021 and 28 February 2022 are due to start Primary 1 at the beginning of the new school term in August 2021.
-Parents are asked to register their child in their chosen denominational or non-denominational catchment primary school, between Monday 11 January 2021 to Friday 15 January 2021.
+Children who reach the age of five years between 1 March 2022 and 28 February 2023 are due to start Primary 1 at the beginning of the new school term in August 2022.

 There are no denominational primary schools within the areas of Quarriers Village, Kilmacolm, Inverkip and Wemyss Bay.
 Parents often choose to send their children to the local non-denominational primary school because of the travelling distance to their nearest denominational primary school.
 In such circumstances the following admission arrangements will apply:

 Only those children who have a certificate of baptism into the Roman Catholic faith when registering for Primary 1 will have the choice at Primary 7 to seek admission to the denominational school assigned to their address.
 For more information, please read our Pupil Placement Policy which is available in the documents section.